nkeller1/final_monster_shop_1911/README.md

 2. Merchant Employee - this user works for a merchant.
 They can fulfill orders on behalf of their merchant.
 They also have the same permissions as a regular user (adding items to a cart and checking out).
 3. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work

-## Order Progression in thie ecommerce solution
+## Order Progression in this ecommerce solution

 1. 'pending' means a user has placed items in a cart and "checked out" to create an order, merchants may or may not have fulfilled any items yet
 2. 'packaged' means all merchants have fulfilled their items for the order, and has been packaged and ready to ship